 • Unsalted butter: So we can control how much salt to use.

-• Onions: Yellow onions are best here.
+• Onions: Yellow onions are best in this artichoke soup recipe

 • Carrots: Use fresh for sweetness and a little crunch.